The Community Trigger allows you to ask your local Community Safety Partnership to review responses to incidents of anti-social behaviour.

 The Community Trigger does not replace the existing complaints procedures of individual organisations.
 To find out how to report anti-social behaviour, visit the Kent Police website.

-You can access the application forms for each district below:
+Get the application forms for each district: